interplanaria/txt.network/README.md

   - **NAME:** name of the TXT repository. shoows up on the explorer web app's meta tag
   - **DESCRIPTION**: description of the TXT repository. shows up on the explorer web app's meta tag
   - **MINER_URL:** Merchant API root path.
 Learn more here: https://github.com/bitcoin-sv-specs/brfc-merchantapi
+  - **MINER_HEADERS:** The request header for Merchant API requests.
+In the future, miners may require authentication tokens to make requests to their APIs, and this attribute will be handy.
+For an example, check out https://txt.network/mempool.yml
   - **TOKEN**: API Token for making POST requests to TXT.
 By default it's empty, which allows anyone to write to TXT.
 When running TXT in production, you may want to set your own secret token here.
 Then you will need to set the **"token"** attribute in the header whenever you make POST requests to TXT.
 - **ports**
   - by default TXT uses the port 3013. you can configure the exposed port by modifying this part.
 Learn more here: https://docs.docker.com/compose/compose-file/#ports